DesertEagleF/ALGORITHMS/chapter02/README.md

 2-2 The best condition: theta(n^2); the worst condition: theta(n^2).

-2-3 For linear finding a element in the list,
+2-3 To find a element in a linear list,
     the best condition: theta(1),the first element is what we need;
     the worst condition:theta(n), that is to say, the last element is the one. the average condittion: